pharpend/harpending.org/pages/archlinux-orientation.md

     problem.
 Likewise, don't ask "Does anyone have experience doing `$thing`," or "Does anyone know how to use `$software`."
 Seriously, just state your problem, someone will help you.

+        /msg phrik errors

+    > Don't just say it doesn't work.
+Give the exact error.
+If you think that
+    > more information than a line or two will be useful, see !pastebin

 5. The best window manager is [i3wm](http://i3wm.org/).
 If you ask for help with another window manager, some jackass will probably tell you to switch to i3wm. [awesome](http://awesome.naquadah.org/) is also a good window manager.
-6. The best programming language is Haskell.
-If you mention something about a different language, some jackass will probably tell you to "write it in Haskell instead."
-7. The best IRC client is WeeChat.
+6. The best IRC client is WeeChat.
 If you ask people for help with some other IRC client, you will likely be told to use WeeChat instead. irssi is also popular, but almost everyone agrees WeeChat is better.

+# Addenda

+By `strcpy`:

+7. Windows booting problems should be directed to `support@microsoft.com`.

+By `GodGinrai`:

+8. `#archlinux` supports Arch Linux, not other distros.

+        /msg phrik notarch

+    > This channel is for Arch Linux support only.
+Most Arch-based distros have
+    > fundamental differences and are served by their respective communities.